taddio/Revisiting-Paying-Not-to-Go-to-the-Gym/README.md

 Ask me any questions if you want to find code for generating a particular variable or performing analysis

-Added Caltech SURF Report - orginally submitted in September 2019
+Added Caltech SURF Report - orginally submitted in September 2019.
+Results of analysis with an updated, expanded version of the dataset remain consistent with those of this paper, and were able to recreate Findings 2 and 5.
+Selection effects of the sample made it unsuitable for replicating Finding 6.